-At first the wheel wouldn't turn at all so Goodman sprayed a silicone lubricant into the grease openings on the motor casing and let it set until the motor was saturated.
+At first the wheel wouldn't turn at all (usually a sign that the motor is frozen some way or other) so Goodman sprayed a silicone lubricant into the grease openings on the motor casing and let it set until the motor was saturated.
 It took a few hours of waiting, but the motor turns and is working smoothly now.
 This is an after cleaning photo... it was covered in grime when we got it.

 |Grease holes are the silver upright cylinders on either end of the motor casing.|